 Professor Jules Allen's newest book Double Up has been published in conjunction with the QCC Art Gallery and has been featured in The New York Times.
 Double Up tells a personal, photographic story of life inside New York City's Gleason's Gym in the 1980s.
 It is a story captured and revealed by Jules Allen, an award-winning photographer with a keen eye for nuance, texture and rhythm.
 The book is a result of Allen's work with one of the gym's renowned boxing trainers, Bobby McQuillen who also worked with the great jazz trumpeter, Miles Davis.
 Jeanne Moutoussamy-Ashe provides a review of the book stating, "Jules Allen's energetic eye gives us a raw yet warm view of boxing; in all its grit, he has captured the grace."

 QCC Launches New Gallery and Museum Studies Program

 Through Queensborough's new Gallery and Museum Studies program, our students will now have the opportunity to enter into a career in Museum Studies.
 The A.S. degree in Gallery and Museum Studies is fully transferable to other CUNY colleges, where a student may continue his or her studies and earn a Bachelor of Arts in Art History.
 The program offers students foundation courses in administration, conservation and curatorial work in art galleries and museums, and liberal arts courses necessary for the gallery and museum field.
 The Department of Art and Design has extensive course offerings in art history, studio art, photography, and graphic, commercial and video art, and offers curricula in art, photography, and digital art and design.
-For additional information, download the PDF available under transfer programs of study here.
+For additional information, view the degree program page.